 - Don’t call out lurkers in your chat.
 It’s a basic Twitch etiquette rule not to call out that person who’s in your viewers list but not chatting.
 They could be channel surfing, falling asleep, multitasking with some background noise, or anything else.
 Whatever the reason, this would just scare them away.

 - Avoid streaming other people without their knowledge and consent.
 In 2018 an Uber and Lyft driver caused a scandal when he streamed his passengers without their knowledge.

 Above all, have a plan in place before problems get out of hand.

 Takeaways: We’ve talked about setting up accounts so that you don’t accidentally give out your name.
 We went over setting boundaries for your channel.
 We’ve also talked about the unexpected ways devices and websites can give you away.
 And of course, about not giving trolls the reaction they want.

-Privacy on Twitch isn’t a light topic.
+Privacy on Twitch, YouTube, and Mixer isn’t a light topic.
 Issues can range from harmless trolls to more serious problems like stalking, doxxing, and swatting.
 Check out this video about smart precautions you can take to protect yourself if you’re getting threats.

 Your turn: Do you have any stories about your own privacy while using Twitch?

 Or do you have any good ideas you use to protect yourself as a streamer?
 Please let me know in the comments below, or get in touch if you think there’s something this article missed!